cortexlabs/cortex/docs/operator/cli.md

 Usage:
   cortex get [RESOURCE_TYPE] [RESOURCE_NAME] [flags]

-Resource Types:
-  raw_column
-  aggregate
-  transformed_column
-  training_dataset
-  model
-  api

 Flags:
   -d, --deployment string   deployment name
-  -e, --env string          environment (default "dev") -h, --help                help for get
-  -s, --summary             show summarized output
-  -w, --watch               re-run the command every 2 seconds
+  -s, --summary             summarized view of resources -w, --watch               re-run the command every 2 seconds -h, --help
 ```

 The `get` command outputs the current state of all resources on the cluster.
 Specifying a resource name provides a more detailed view of the configuration and state of that particular resource.
-Using the `-s` or `--summary` flag will show a summarized view of all resource statuses.

 ## logs